Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/lro/standard/generated/README.md

-# Standard REST client library for JavaScript
+# Standard client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Standard REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Standard client.

 Illustrates bodies templated with Azure Core with long-running operation